Nathan-Reynolds09/Cybersecurity-Portfolio/Introduction to Bash Shell Scripting/Introduction to Bash Shell Scripting.md

 * The series of r's, w's, x's, and dashes after defines:
   * who has what kind of access to that file or directory
   * who can read, write, and execute
-* The two columns that say 'coder' are the users and the groups
+* The two columns that say 'coder' are the user and the groups
 * The next column tells you the files size in bytes, then the date it was last accessed
 * The final column states the file or directory name